 Consumer and Public Services policy research team

-Joe Lane, Senior Policy Researcher
+Joe Lane, Principal Policy Manager

 Joe is currently working on projects on household debt and financial services.
 Before joining Citizens Advice he was a policy researcher for an organisation representing further education colleges in the UK where he conducted research on the future of vocational education and school to work transitions.
 Prior to that he taught history in a secondary school in Bradford.

-Read Joe's blogs.
+Read Joe's Blogs.

-Morgan Wild, Senior Policy Researcher
+Morgan Wild, Principal Policy Manager

 Morgan joined Citizens Advice in 2015, and currently leads on cross-market consumer advocacy and research, with a particular focus on making markets work better for low-income households & the excess profits accruing to natural monopoly firms.

 Before joining Citizens Advice, he worked as a social research consultant at the Office for Public Management on a range of public and private sector projects.
 He holds an MA in Political Economy from King's College London and a BA in Philosophy from the University of Cambridge.

 Read Morgan's blogs.

 Emma joined Citizens Advice in 2019, and currently leads the Knowledge Hub for the Consumer Protection Partnership (CPP).
 As well as chairing the Intelligence group within the CPP, Emma is working to support and initiate projects (such as the consumer detriment survey) and provide strategic insights for the partnership.